What Is a Loan Officer?

 - How loan officers learn about loan programs and interest rates

 - Questions to ask a loan officer when you’re shopping

 - Working with your loan officer during the loan process

 - The bottom line: Your loan officer represents you

 A loan officer’s job is to accept a residential mortgage loan application or negotiate terms of a residential mortgage loan application, according to the Nationwide Mortgage Licensing System and Registry (NMLSR).

 In simpler terms, a loan officer is paid to provide you with information leading to your choice of a mortgage to purchase or refinance a home.
 The loan officer is trained and educated to understand the guidelines of a number of different loan programs to determine the best program for you, based on a review of your income, assets, credit and the type of property you are buying.

-Your goal as a consumer may be to get the best rate at the lowest costs, but there are a number of variables that a loan officer considers when suggesting the best program for you.
+Your goal as a consumer may be to get your best rate at your lowest costs, but there are a number of variables that a loan officer considers when suggesting the best program for you.

 This includes how quickly you need to close and any credit, income or down payment challenges you may have.
 These can all have an impact on the rates and fees you’ll pay.

 With a new purchase transaction, the loan officer not only has to consider your best rate and fees, but also your contract closing date.
 Lenders who offer the lowest rate may be inundated with a high volume of new loans, which could be a problem if the seller of a home you want to purchase wants a quick closing.